kg4687/Water_Quality_Analysis/README.md

 About the data:

-The water_potability.csv file contains water quality metrics for 3276 different water bodies.
+The dataset file contains water quality metrics for 3276 different water bodies.

 1. pH value:
 PH is an important parameter in evaluating the acid–base balance of water.
 It is also the indicator of acidic or alkaline condition of water status.
 WHO has recommended maximum permissible limit of pH from 6.5 to 8.5.
 The current investigation ranges were 6.52–6.83 which are in the range of WHO standards.